 This program is open to both graduate, postgraduate, and undergraduate students from any university or college.
 Since this is a summer program, admission to the program is handled by the Study Abroad Office at UConn.
 Students enroll in one Neuroscience course and one Spanish class to earn 6 credits.
 All students receive credits and a transcript from the University of Connecticut.
 You should get credit at your home university for these courses, and we can send information to your advisor to facilitate your getting credit.
 The program is limited to a total of 50 students.

 PNB 3251: Biology of the Brain.
-Offered in 2018.
-(Dr. Filipovic, 3 Credits, Honors) Brain functions, from molecular to cellular and overall central nervous system organization.
+Offered in 2022.
+(UConn Health Neuroscience and PNB Staff, 3 Credits, Honors) Brain functions, from molecular to cellular and overall central nervous system organization.
 Topics of current interest.
 This course is for upper-level undergraduate physiology & neurobiology majors and is suitable for majors in the neurosciences, biological sciences, and psychology.
 Biology of the Brain presents provides students with a detailed foundation of cellular neuroscience that includes the ionic basis of resting and action potentials, synaptic transmission, sensory and motor systems neuroscience and plasticity.
-The required text for the course is Purves, et al, Neuroscience, 5th Edition.
+The required text for the course is Purves, et al, Neuroscience, 6th Edition.
 Students will be assessed on their classroom participation and examinations.

 Prerequisites: One 2000-level course in PNB or consent of instructor.

-SPANISH: Beginner, Intermediate, Medical, and Advanced Scientific Spanish.
+Spanish Foreign Study: 1193 (Beginner), 1193 (Intermediate), 3293 (Medical), and 3293 (Advanced Scientific).
 (USAL Staff, 3 Credits) All student have instruction in Spanish language and elements of Spanish culture at a level matched to their level.
 Beginner and intermediate Spanish are for students with no previous Spanish or high school Spanish, respectively.
-Medical Spanish is for non-native Spanish speakers.
-Advanced scientific Spanish is a neuroscience special topics course offered for native Spanish speakers by Dr. Saldana in the Neuroscience faculty.
+Medical Spanish is for more advanced non-native Spanish speakers.
+Advanced scientific Spanish is a neuroscience special topics course offered for fluent, native and non-native Spanish speakers by Dr. Saldana in the Neuroscience faculty.

-Enrollment in the Neuroscience Methods course is limited to 30 students in 2017.
+Enrollment in the Neuroscience Methods course is typically limited to 25-30 students.